Turkey counts cost of conflict as Kurdish militant battle rages on

-ISTANBUL Turkey's conflict with Kurdish militants, said to have killed more than 5,000 people since July, has also destroyed at least 6,000 buildings that will cost approaching 1 billion lira ($340 million) to rebuild, according to a government estimate.
+ISTANBUL Turkey's conflict with Kurdish militants, said to have left more than 5,000 people dead since July, has also destroyed at least 6,000 buildings that will cost approaching 1 billion lira (232.22 million pound) to rebuild, according to a government estimate.

 Large swathes of towns in the mainly Kurdish southeast have been devastated by daily shelling, blasts and gunfire in battles that are still raging, even as President Tayyip Erdogan says the Kurdistan Workers Party (PKK) is in its "death throes".

-Turkish warplanes struck overnight at PKK gun positions and shelters in Semdinli by the border with Iraq and Iran, the army said.
-The fighting, at its most intense in two decades, resumed after a two-year-old ceasefire collapsed last July.
+Turkish warplanes struck overnight at PKK gun positions and shelters in Semdinli by the mountainous border with Iraq and Iran, the army said.
+One soldier was killed and one wounded in a subsequent firefight in the area.

 A day earlier, roadside bombs killed at least six people in two attacks on security forces in the southeast.
 Air strikes in northern Iraq's Metina area have killed 14 PKK fighters since last Wednesday, the army said.